furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 🚨 Breaking Changes
 --------------------
-* The SDK 2025.2.0 cannot load artifacts built with 2025.1.x.
-Please use the artifact built with 2025.2.x, or rebuild the model again with the new SDK.
+* SDK 2025.2.0 cannot load artifacts built with 2025.1.x.
+Please use an artifact built with 2025.2.x, or rebuild the model again with the new SDK.
 * The `furiosa` group is no longer required to access NPU devices on Linux systems.

-Versions of components:
+Compoent Versions:

 .. list-table::
    :widths: 200 50